 What is an FBC test?

-Results of an FBC give information about the three main cells contained in your blood.
+Results of an FBC give information about the 3 main types of cells contained in your blood.
 These are:

 - red blood cells

 The FBC test is important for diagnosing conditions in which the number of blood cells is abnormally high or abnormally low, or the cells themselves are abnormal.

 An FBC test may be requested as a routine blood test to find out about your general health.
 It may also be used to help with diagnosis and monitoring of different conditions and treatments.
 An FBC can be used to:

 - investigate deficiencies such as vitamin B12 or folate deficiency or iron deficiency anaemia

 - help diagnose infection